goodwin-sam/job-visualizer/README.md

 ```

 The headless mode will:
-- Process all `.xlsx` and `.xls` files in the current directory
+- Process all `.xlsx` and `.xls` files in the current working directory
-- Display job information in a sqlite database table
+- Display job information in a sqlite database table in the current working directory
-- Output results in a formatted table to the command line
+- Output results in a formatted table to the command line also

 ## Data Format